KeeganSLW/anrikard.github.io/_posts/2016-04-14-tom-tom-fest.markdown

 And before I knew it, I'd asked for a place to stay - had a couch - and was on my way up.

-On Thursday, I got a chance to wander around the [Tom Tom Youth Summit](http://tomtomfest.com/events/youth-summit/) and Nikhil Goyal (incredible young voice in education reform) talked about leveraging youth to make connections.
-How you can cold-call-email anyone at any level and *probably* get a conversation/phone-call out of it.
+On Thursday, I wandered around the [Tom Tom Youth Summit](http://tomtomfest.com/events/youth-summit/), organized by Keaton, and Nikhil Goyal (incredible young voice in education reform) mentioned leveraging your youth to make connections.
+How you can cold-call-email anyone at any level and *probably* get a conversation out of it.

-Now - I do think privilege/credential/social-capital have sway here.
-Modern networking is flush with codes, cues, and secrets "natural" to the initiated and befuddling to the excluded.
+Now, I do think privilege/credential/social-capital have sway here.
+Networking's flush with codes, cues, and secrets "natural" to the initiated and befuddling to the excluded.
 And this deserves a post of its own.

-BUT - most of the time - a note on twitter, a phone call - can turn into a conversation - can turn into a couch for the weekend.
+But its the reaching out that matters.
+Breaking out of the isolated circles closest to you and driving some empathy.
+This is the realized potential of the web.
+Connecting disparate nodes with similar interests.
+When the flying bits and bytes turn into new drinking-ed-reform buddies, well its magic.